anthochamp/dart-oauth2-client/README.md

 - Token Revocation ([RFC-7009](https://datatracker.ietf.org/doc/html/rfc7009))

 What it will NOT implement :

 - The actual HTTP requests to the server, although it gives you data to make requests and it transforms the responses.
 - A way to present the web page to the user and retrieve the redirection URI for the *Authorization Code Grant* and *Implicit Grant* types.
 You can either use a WebView (for development/debugging purpose only) or spawn an external browser to present the web page and use deep-link to retrieve the redirected URI.

 ## Usage

 Usage description assume you have some knowledge of the OAuth 2.0 authentications flows and the data involved.

 ### HTTP request handler

-A typical implementation with the [http](https://pub.dev/packages/http) package will look like this :
+A typical implementation with the [http](https://pub.dev/packages/http) package will look like this:

 ```dart
 import 'package:http/http.dart' as http;